Vyral/steven-pilkington/_posts/2019-02-25-real-estate-cycles--being-prepared-for-the-future-of-our-market.md

 ---
 layout: post
 title: Real Estate Cycles & Being Prepared for the Future of Our Market
-date: 2019-02-25 15:02:40
+date: 2019-02-25 15:02:00
 tags:
   - Real Estate
 excerpt: >-
-  If your goals for this year include investing in real estate, my word of caution is to be prepared for any and all possibilities that could come our way.
+  Historically speaking, what can real estate cycles tell us about where our market is headed for 2019?
+Find out in today’s message.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Steven+Pilkington/The+Bogar+Pilkington+Group+_+Real+Estate+Cycles+%26+Being+Prepared+for+the+Future+of+Our+Market.mp4
 pullquote: >-
-  Historically speaking, what can real estate cycles tell us about where our market is headed for 2019?
-Find out in today’s message.
+  If your goals for this year include investing in real estate, my word of caution is to be prepared for any and all possibilities that could come our way.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true